joaquin30/Semi-Convex-Hull-Tree/README.md

 - **Note:** `knnSearch` is independent and thread-safe, so `knnBulkSearch` is parallelized with OpenMP.
 It consumes a lot of memory as it saves all results.

+## Differences with the paper

+-   `knnSearch` is not parallelized with GPU, only `knnBulkSearch` is parallelized with CPU.
+-   There is no algorithm for initializing the KNN result.
+Instead, the leaves are sorted by distance to the point and then traversed.
+-   The constraints in the nodes are not refined, only the leaves are.